Prompt Patterns for Developers

 Section 8.
 Style & Convention Patterns

-• Key Topic: Applying consistent code style.
+• Key Topic: Applying consistent code styles.

 Section 9.
 Practical Application & Advanced Prompt Design

-• Key Topic: Project-based prompt utilization.
+• Core Theme: Project-based prompt utilization.

 🗂 Advanced Course